I Want To...

 For someone who has risk factors for heart disease, the test can help determine how aggressive treatment should be, whether different types of medications should be started, or whether a person is at very low risk for heart events.
 "Unlike risk factors, which can only tell you probabilities, this information is individualized, more concrete and actionable," Blaha says.

 Why doesn't everyone get a coronary calcium scan?

-Because this test is relatively new, it's not part of standard guidelines for heart screenings—and not all insurance plans cover it.
-But it's apt to be used more in the future, as several studies comparing it with other tests have shown its effectiveness in determining the risk of cardiac events.
+Recently, the 2018 American Heart Association/American College of Cardiology guidelines broadly endorsed coronary artery calcium scoring for patients who wish to further refine their risk estimates.
+Specifically, the calcium score is endorsed for “intermediate risk” patients – that is, not very low risk, and not very high risk patients.
+It is hoped with the new guideline recommendations to more insurance plans will cover it.
+It's certainly apt to be used more in the future, as several studies comparing it with other tests have shown its effectiveness in determining the risk of cardiac events.
 For now, ask your doctor.

 Arteries (are-te-rease): The blood vessels that carry oxygen-rich blood away from your heart for delivery to every part of your body.
 Arteries look like thin tubes or hoses.
 The walls are made of a tough outer layer, a middle layer of muscle and a smooth inner wall that helps blood flow easily.
 The muscle layer expands and contracts to help blood move.

 Risk factor: Anything that boosts your chances of getting a disease.
 For example, smoking is a risk factor for cancer, and obesity is a risk factor for diabetes.